CetinSavas/Maxscript/Typewriter/ReadMe.md

 The .psd file is for changing fonts or the alphabet.
 After modifying the file, it must be exported as a .png with the alpha channel preserved, ensuring the file retains its original name.

-Let me know if you need further adjustments!

-How to use VSAssignPro?

-Can I add new fonts?
 ![image](https://github.com/user-attachments/assets/9f00f76a-275c-4e4f-a821-5ad4f4368870)